MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-security-governance-compliance.md

 The NSGs are stateful, so they allow return traffic that can apply to a VM, a subnet, or both.
 When both subnet and VM NSGs exist, the subnet NSGs apply first for inbound traffic, and the VM NSGs apply first for outbound traffic.
 By default, a virtual network allows all traffic between hosts and all inbound traffic from a load balancer.
 By default, a virtual network allows only outbound internet traffic and denies all other outbound traffic.

-Use NSGs to allow only expected traffic in the Citrix Cloud environment so that you can limit potential attack vectors and increase deployment security.
+To limit potential attack vectors and increase deployment security, use NSGs to allow only the expected traffic in the Citrix Cloud environment.
 The following table lists the required networking ports and protocols that a Citrix deployment must allow.
 This list includes only the ports that the Citrix infrastructure uses and doesn't include the ports that your applications use.
 In the NSG that protects the VMs, be sure to define all ports.

 | Source | Destination | Protocol | Port | Purpose |
 |----|----|----|----|----|